collapsed-stacks/startups/questions/975/checklist-before-hiring-first-employee.md

 - posted by: [Marcus D](https://stackexchange.com/users/258531/marcus-d) on 2014-10-23
 - score: 0

-<p>I have experience in UK and Oz, but dont know the USA legal side, so I'll have to skip on that aspect.</p>
+I have experience in UK and Oz, but dont know the USA legal side, so I'll have to skip on that aspect.

-<p>In our business we have found tasks that are easily outsourced having specialist knowledge, that isnt part of our core "sales" business.
-The ones we chose initially were payroll, accounting, bookkeeping and some aspects of telesales.</p>
+In our business we have found tasks that are easily outsourced having specialist knowledge, that isnt part of our core "sales" business.
+The ones we chose initially were payroll, accounting, bookkeeping and some aspects of telesales.

-<p>To answer your question more directly, if you want to be able to hire people at an hourly wage, I would write down in detail the steps around particaular tasks then get your hourly staff to follow these processes.
+To answer your question more directly, if you want to be able to hire people at an hourly wage, I would write down in detail the steps around particaular tasks then get your hourly staff to follow these processes.
 It's sort of like the "franchise" model, that will enable you to delegate work off to other staff.
-There is a fairly easy read "The E Myth Revisited" by Michael E. Gerber that goes through this idea in more detail.</p>
+There is a fairly easy read "The E Myth Revisited" by Michael E. Gerber that goes through this idea in more detail.